phillipluther/jet-set/README.md

 #### Simple

+Interact with your JetSet as a JavaScript object.
+It has added convenience for observing and ignoring values via `.on()` and `.off()`.

-The API is small.
-A JetSet instance does four things: get, set, on, and off.
-It provides the bare essentials for creating semi-advanced state management and isn't trying to go over-the-top with convenience.
+JetSet provides the bare essentials for creating unopinionated, semi-advanced state management and isn't trying to go over-the-top with a slew of convenience wrappers.

 The answer to, "Well, can I X when Y if Z?" is YES ... programmatically.
-Not via the library itself.

 #### Tiny

-JetSet is about 800 bytes.
+JetSet is about 600 bytes.
 I'm working to shave that down further, but this lib wants to be lean.

 <a name="issues"></a>
 ## Bugs and Feature Requests